morpheus65535/bazarr/README.md

 * Manual search so you can download subtitles on demand
 * Upgrade subtitles previously downloaded when a better one is found
 * Ability to delete external subtitles from disk
-* Currently support 184 subtitles languages
+* Currently support 184 subtitles languages with support for forced/foreign subtitles (depending of providers)
 * And a beautiful UI based on Sonarr

 ## Supported subtitles providers:
 * Addic7ed
 * Argenteam
 * Assrt
+* BetaSeries
 * GreekSubtitles
 * Hosszupuska
 * LegendasTV
 * Napiprojekt
 * Napisy24
+* Nekur
 * OpenSubtitles
 * Podnapisi
 * Subdivx